KavrakiLab/adaptive-sampling-pmhc/README.md

 Each trajectory is saved into its own folder, ordered by the folder name.
 Folders begin with at `0000/` and are padded with zeros until the folder name is 4 characters long.
 Inside each folder, there should be one PDB file that begins with `aln-*` which represents the topology file, and a `output.dcd` trajectory file.
-If the trajectory originates from umbrella sampling, there should be a `us_info.npz` file, which contains the equilibrium distance and the force constant of the umbrella.
+If the trajectory originates from umbrella sampling, there should be a `us_info.npz` file written by the scripts, which contains the equilibrium distance and the force constant of the umbrella.
 Note that the existence of an npz file is required by the scripts in order to distinguish between biased (from umbrella sampling) and unbiased (from adaptive sampling) trajectories.

 All of the main analysis is found in `msm_analysis.ipynb`.
-For running the script remotely, run `ssh -N -L localhost:8888:localhost:8888 COMPUTER` on the local machine, and `jupyter notebook --no-browser` on the remote machine.
+For running the notebook remotely, run `ssh -N -L localhost:8888:localhost:8888 COMPUTER` on the local machine, and `jupyter notebook --no-browser` on the remote machine.

 ## 2) Umbrella sampling stage (`us/`)